 This School recognise that Honour-based abuse (HBA) encompasses incidents that have been committed to protect or defend the honour of the family and/or the community.
 Abuse committed in this context often involves a wider network of family or community pressure and can involve multiple perpetrators.
 If staff in our school have a concern regarding a pupil that might be at risk of HBA or who has suffered from HBA they will immediately speak to the designated safeguarding lead who will follow the school safeguarding procedures.
 For every crime committed there are also numerous incidents of bullying, emotional and psychological abuse.
-Some victims have very restricted movements and are under constant supervision having little contact with the outside world Crimes committed may include:
+Some victims have very restricted movements and are under constant supervision having little contact with the outside world

+Crimes committed may include:

 - false imprisonment or kidnap

 - Domestic Servitude

 - ABH or GBH

 - threats to kill

 - harassment and stalking

 - sexual assault

 - rape

 - female genital mutilation

 - forced to commit suicide

-- Forced Marriage
+- Forced Marriage (since February 2023 it has also been a crime to carry out any conduct whose

+purpose is to cause a child to marry before their eighteenth birthday, even if violence, threats or

+another form or coercion are not used.
+As with the existing forced marriage law, this applies to

+non-binding, unofficial 'marriages' as well as legal marriages)

 - murder